ohmjs/ohm/doc/api-reference.md

 <b><pre class="api">ohm.grammar(source: string, optNamespace?: object) &rarr; Grammar</pre></b>

 Instantiate the Grammar defined by `source`.
-If specified, `optNamespace` is the Namespace to use when resolving external references in the grammar.
-For more information, see the documentation on [Namespace objects](#namespace-objects) below.
+If specified, `optNamespace` is an object in which references to other grammars should be resolved.
+For example, if the grammar source begins with an inheritance declaration like `MyGrammar <: OtherGrammar { ... }`, then `optNamespace` should have a property named `OtherGrammar`.

-<b><pre class="api">ohm.grammars(source: string, optNamespace?: object) &rarr; Namespace</pre></b>
+<b><pre class="api">ohm.grammars(source: string, optNamespace?: object) &rarr; object</pre></b>

-Create a new Namespace containing Grammar instances for all of the grammars defined in `source`.
-If `optNamespace` is specified, it will be the prototype of the new Namespace.
+Create a new object containing Grammar instances for all of the grammars defined in `source`.
+As with `ohm.grammar`, if `optNamespace` is specified, it is an object in which references to other grammars should be resolved.
+Additionally, it will be the prototype of the returned object.

 ## Grammar objects